Creating a private repository for your image

 The CLI can configure docker automatically to be able to push and pull images from the docker registry.
 To do so you need to run the following command:The credentials helper will authenticate requests with the logged in user, so don’t forget to authenticate with your user before trying to push or pull images.
 You can log in by running the command

-.Updating the image in the service configuration
+nhost login.Updating the image in the service configuration

 After you have pushed your image you can click on your service again and update the configuration:

-to unpause the service.
+Notice we added the tag :123 to the image that was already pre-populated and that we increased replicas to 1 to unpause the service.
 Don’t forget to copy the URL where we are exposing the service.
 Now you can click on update: